Occipital neuralgia: Treatment

 There are multiple treatment options for ON.
-The most conservative treatments, such as immobilization of the neck by the cervical collar, physiotherapy, and cryotherapy have not been shown to perform better than placebo.
+The most conservative treatments, such as immobilization of the neck with a cervical collar, physiotherapy, and cryotherapy have not been shown to perform better than placebo.
 Non-steroidal anti-inflammatory drugs, tricyclic antidepressants, serotonin-norepinephrine reuptake inhibitors, and anticonvulsants may help to alleviate symptoms.
 Following diagnostic nerve blocks, therapeutic blocks may be attempted.
 Typically, a steroid is added to the local anesthetic with variable results.
 Botulinum Toxin A injection has emerged as a treatment with a conceptually lower side effect profile than many other techniques described here, with most recent trials demonstrating 50% or more improvement.

 It remains a common practice to utilize a landmark-only approach when performing greater and lesser occipital nerve blocks.
 For blockade of both nerves, medication is infiltrated along the nuchal ridge.
 This technique, while easy to perform and relatively safe if done correctly, may not be particularly accurate and as a result, could theoretically increase the risk of a false-positive result.
 To improve accuracy, ultrasound-guided techniques were developed.
 The original ultrasound-guided technique for injection of the GON was described by Greher and colleagues in 2010; it targets the nerve as it courses superficial to the obliquus capitis inferior muscle at the C1-C2 level.

 There are several advanced interventional procedures in clinical use: